-Then, in 1931, casinos were back in Nevada, which was the only state with regulated casinos.
+Then, in 1931, casinos were back in Nevada, the only state with regulated casinos.
 The state was also the first to legalize off-track betting on horse races and sports betting.
-However, the East Coast reportedly had a host of illegal gambling venues in the underground until the 1950s.
+However, the East Coast reportedly had a host of illegal gambling venues underground until the 1950s.

-The Supreme Court ruled that tribes who had signed treaties with the federal government are sovereign nations.
+The Supreme Court ruled that tribes that had signed treaties with the federal government are sovereign nations.
 They are allowed to follow tribal laws as a result.

 To become eligible to open a casino, a Native American tribe must be recognized by the US Interior Department’s Bureau of Indian Affairs before 1932.
 Otherwise, the Interior Department had to grant a waiver.
 All resorts are built on tribal reservations.

 Further rulings have allowed tribes to buy private land for resorts, but it must be attached to the reservation.
 Or, the lands must add something to the reservation (besides gambling), such as resources.